Help with transport costs

 ACC can help people with transport needs if their disability is the result of an accident.

 Lottery Grants are available to people with mobility or communication related disabilities.
 Grants can be used to buy a vehicle or mobility scooter, or to modify a vehicle to meet your needs.
-You can find out more about Lottery Grants at the Community Matters website.

 Some organisations provide volunteer services to help people with disabilities or other health needs attend medical appointments:

 St John Health Shuttle is a free community service that transports people to essential medical and health-related appointments, and then brings them home again.
-It is not available in all areas.

 Blind Foundation has volunteer drivers in many areas of the country to help people get to important eye clinics or Blind Foundation appointments.